zero-to-mastery/resources/Podcasts.md

 - [Google Cloud Platform Podcast](https://www.gcppodcast.com/): The Google Cloud Platform Podcast, discussing everything on Google Cloud Platform from App Engine to Big Query.
 Coming to you every week.
 - [Kubernetes Podcast from Google](https://kubernetespodcast.com/): A weekly podcast focused on what's happening in the Kubernetes community covering Kubernetes, cloud-native applications, and other developments in the Kubernetes community.
 Co-hosts Adam Glick and Craig Box.
+- [Microsoft Cloud Show](http://www.microsoftcloudshow.com/podcast): A weekly podcast on Microsoft Cloud and its applications.

 ## Design